duanya123/learngit/readme.txt

-git is a version control system.
-Git is free software.

 Git is a distributed version control system.
-Gist is free software.
+Git is free software distributed under the GPL.